sijiewang6569/wi21-cse110-lab4/part1/part1.md

 4 \
 3 \
 2 \
 <code>console.log(1)</code> is executed as soon as the function starts, so firstly 1 is written to the console.
-The next number is written to the console is 4 because it does not neet to execute <code>setTimeout()</code> function.
+The next number is written to the console is 4 because it does not need to execute <code>setTimeout()</code> function.
 Then, 3 is written to the console since its timeout is 0 milesecond.
 The last number is written to the console is 2 because its timeout is 1000 milesecond, which is the longest timeout.